mengiefen/mengiefen/README.md

 <h2 align="center">I am Full Stack Developer, Electrical Engineer</h2>

-`I do front-end and back-end web development.
-I'm electrical engineer who enjoys working on embedded electronics and power electronics & drives.
-I really enjoy learning new programming languages and frameworks like React.
-I enjoy challenging myself and learn from it.`
+`I am currently a student in front-end and back-end web development  at Microverse.
+It really enjoys me learning new programming languages and frameworks.
+I like challenging myself and learn from it.
+At this time, I can do full featured front-end websites using HTML, CSS, JavaScript and React.

+ I'm also electrical engineer who loves working on embedded and power electronics & drives.`

 <br/>